Stop shadow spend in its tracks: insights from procurement experts

 Addressing shadow spending in cloud services is essential, where unauthorized or untracked purchases can result in unforeseen costs and security risks.
 Companies must implement effective cloud governance frameworks and negotiate contracts with cloud service providers to manage shadow spending successfully.

 Moreover, companies must learn from their shadow spending and measure procurement success beyond cost savings.
-Utilizing dedicated procurement partners, negotiating with suppliers, and implementing efficient workflows are among the strategies that can help companies manage shadow spending and improve their procurement practices.
+Utilizing dedicated or outsourced procurement partners, negotiating with suppliers, and implementing efficient workflows are among the strategies that can help companies manage shadow spending and improve their procurement practices.

 Businesses must take proactive steps to manage shadow spending and learn from it to optimize their procurement practices continually.
 The insights and strategies shared in the webinar are invaluable in mitigating the risks associated with shadow spending and ensuring business success.